hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 1. Use Linux and get proficient with Bash.
 2. Learn how the Internet works.
 Install and configure some servers.
 3. Read every book.
-Ask yourself "why is it dont that way and not the other way"?
+Ask yourself "why is it done this way and not the other way?".
+4. Understand System Architecture and how the OS works.
+5. Read the top 10 articles from [Phrack](https://www.phrack.org).
-4. Join a hacker-channel or sign up to HackTheBox or simmilar services.
+6. Join a hacker-channel or sign up to HackTheBox or simmilar services.

 ---
 <a id="others"></a>